 We include two measures of team performance in our model; the difference between points obtained by the home and away team and the difference in goals scored by the home and away team.
+Points obtained by teams is the primary measure of match outcome in football.
+We also use goal difference because information on goal difference in a match can give insight into the magnitude of a win.
+A 2-1 win and a 5-0 win both result in the same points difference but represent completely different matches.

+We also need to check for other factors influencing team performance.
 Team performance depends heavily on the quality of the team (Lago-Peñas & Lago-Ballesteros, 2011).
 Thus a measure of team strength should be included in the model as control variable.
 The most comprehensive measurement of team strength we know is the SPI index used by FiveThirtyEight.
 Their SPI index is constructed by computing an offensive rating and defensive rating.
 This rating is equal to the number of goals expected to score/concede by the team against an average opponent on neutral ground.
 The SPI then is the percentage of points that the team will take if the match against an average team on neutral ground is played.
 FiveThirtyEight’s public github repository provides weekly updated dataset with SPI data.
 Another variable influencing team performance is the importance of a match.
 Link & de Lorenzo (2018) discovered that players and make more faster runs and more fouls in matches that were influential on final ranking compared to matches which were not.
 Intuitively it makes sense that a team will attempt to peak for a match that is important and be less focused and motivated when the outcome of the match has no consequences.
 The SPI dataset also includes a measure of match importance for both the home and away team.
 The match importance is calculated through expected probabilities of each match outcome that would alter the ranking of the team in the competition.

+Since our sample includes multiple leagues, we need to account for potential country specific differences that could confound the relationships within our model.
+Therefore we add a dummy variable for each league in our regression model to control for these league specific differences.
+Additionally, for our regression model for referee bias, a confounding variable could be the dominance in a match.
+Attacking teams dominant teams with more possession will make less fouls within a match (McCarick et al 2020; Goumas, 2014b).
+If home teams play more attacking football and therefore need to commit less fouls, the referee bias we found might simply be a result of the playing style and not from an actual bias in referee decision making.
+Therefore we include the difference in shots between home and away teams into our model.

 3.2 Variable Operationalization